Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

     clip = lvf.source("PATH/TO/YOUR/VIDEO")

-`lvsfunc` exposes every function in the global scope, but also exposes every submodule individually.
+`lvsfunc` exposes every function in the global scope, but also exposes every sub-module individually.
 Both of the following calls will call the same function:

 .. code-block:: py

     import lvsfunc as lvf

-    descaled_clip_a = lvf.descale(clip)
+    descaled_clip_a = lvf.descale(clip)  # global scope
-    descaled_clip_b = lvf.scale.descale(clip)
+    descaled_clip_b = lvf.scale.descale(clip)  # local scope

-Calling them from the relevant submodule is considered good practice, but for convenience, it may be easier to call the function directly.
+Calling them from the relevant sub-module is considered good practice, but for convenience, it may be easier to call the function from the global scope instead.

-You can also import individual functions from submodules.
+You can also import individual functions from sub-modules.

 .. code-block:: py